 How to practice good tick control:

-- It’s about where your horse goes – the woods, fields with tall grass, areas where other wildlife live.
+- It’s about where your horse goes – the woods, fields with tall grass, and areas where other wildlife live.
 Farm management is key here.

 - Use a topical spray or spot treatment.
-I use a tick spray that’s off label, I squirt my horse behind the legs, top of the tail, withers, mane near the poll, and belly button area.
+I use a tick spray that’s off-label, I squirt my horse behind the legs, top of the tail, withers, mane near the poll, and belly button area.
 His natural oils spread the spray all over.
-When I find ticks, they are DEAD and barely clinging on to a hair.
+When I find ticks, they are DEAD and barely clinging to a hair.
 They don’t latch or feed.
 Every three to four weeks I reapply a treatment.